matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 ```

 OK, problem number two -- and this is the most subtle problem.
 This
-is the thing that annoys me the most about statically typed
+is the thing that annoys me the most about statically typed languages
-programming languages -- is they are terrible at information.
-So let
+-- is they are terrible at information.
+So let us look at what
-us look at what information is.
+information is.
 Inherently, information is sparse.
-It is what you know.
+It is what you
+know.
 It is what happened in the world.
-Does the
+Does the world fill out
-world fill out forms, and fill everything out for you?
-All the things
+forms, and fill everything out for you?
+All the things you would like
-you would like to know?
+to know?
 No!
 It does not.
-It does not, and "not
+It does not, and "not ever" is probably
-ever" is probably more correct.
+more correct.

 The other thing is, "what can you know?"
 What are you allowed to
 know?
 There are no good answers to that.
 Whatever you want, right?
 It is open.
 What else is there?
-What IS there to know?
-Well I mean,
+What _is_ there to know?
+Well I
-what time is it, right?
-Because every second that goes by, there is
+mean, what time is it, right?
+Because every second that goes by,
-more stuff to know, more things happen, more facts, more things happen
+there is more stuff to know, more things happen, more facts, more
-in the universe.
-So information accretes, it just keeps accumulating.
+things happen in the universe.
+So information accretes, it just keeps
+accumulating.

 What else do we know about information?
 We do not really have a good
 way of grappling with it, except by using names.
 When we deal with
 information as people, names are super-important.
 If I just say,
-"47", there is no communication going on.
+"47", there is no communication going on yet.
 We have to connect it.

 And then the other big thing, and this is the thing I struggle with so
 often.
 I have a system.
 I made a class or a type about some piece of